icebpal/Photomania/README.md

-Photomania!
+Photomania:
-Welcome to Photomania!
 A project done in my Software Design Studio class at UIUC.
 Photomania is a photo editing app where you can take and upload photos and apply various filters to the photos.
 Afterwards, you can save the photos back to your device or share them with other users on the shared user photos page.

-Getting Started
+Getting Started:
 To run Photomania you will need to:
 1) Download a zip file of this repository.
 2) Install Android Studio.
 3) Install a virtual machine on Android Studio or have a working Android phone.

-Prerequisites
+Prerequisites:
 To Install Android Studio you will need to meet these requirements:
 Windows requirements:
 1) Microsoft Windows 7/8/10 (32-bit or 64-bit)